-Students may be required to use Blackboard in association with many of their required courses.
-Blackboard is a Learning Management System which allows students access to course content anywhere there is an Internet connection and a supported browser.
-Students with courses utilizing Blackboard are automatically enrolled in a Blackboard Student Orientation course in Blackboard and are encouraged to utilize this to familiarize themselves with the tool.
-Support for Blackboard is available through the Learning Commons.
+Bright Space Bright Space is a Learning Management System which allows students access to course content anywhere there is an Internet connection and a supported browser.
+Students with courses utilizing Bright Space are automatically enrolled in a Bright Space Student Orientation course in Bright Space and are encouraged to utilize this to familiarize themselves with the tool.

-Student ID

-All matriculated students are issued one KVCC ID card.
+Student ID All matriculated students are issued one KVCC ID card.
 This card is necessary to access computer labs, borrow library materials and purchase software.
 The ID card possesses the student's photo, library barcode, and program designation.
 For credit students, the fee for the first student ID is part of a comprehensive fee applied to your bill.
 Replacement IDs cost \$5 which must be paid at the Enrollment Services Center before a replacement ID will be generated.

-Email

-College personnel use KVCC email to communicate with students concerning College business.
+Email College personnel use KVCC email to communicate with students concerning College business.
 Students are responsible for checking this email on a regular basis throughout the year.
 Wireless access to the KVCC network is available across campus with a valid student/staff login.